dmp593/lorem/README.md

 You may use this for convinience, but keep in mind that the second approach is more efficient, since the first approach will apply an OR clause: it tries to find the *first* entity that has that value, on each possible field name.

+#### IMPORTANT

+The MockAPI doesn't stop you for having duplicated entries for same "smart" ids.
+You must ensure the uniqueness of your data.

+If you have duplicated entries, with the first approach (smart find by id) it will retrieve the *first* found.
+If you want to retrieve all duplicated information, please use the second approach, it will return an array of entities with the same id.

 #### NOTES

 1. If the lookup you provided matches multiple entities, an array is returned.
 Else, the entity itself.